SAP-samples/btp-setup-automator/README.md

 ### All on docker

-The tooling is running within a docker container and the repository provides all you need to run the tooling in a docker image.
+The tooling is running within a [docker](https://www.docker.com/) container and the repository provides all you need to run the tooling in a docker image.
-Why docker?
+[Why docker](https://www.docker.com/why-docker)?
 We want to ensure that you can focus on getting your work done on the SAP BTP account without having to worry whether you have the right tools in the right release for the right operating system in place.

 ### The use cases

 As a user the only thing you need to focus on is your use case that defines which services or subscriptions you need.
 The use case is defined within a json structure.
-You can find a few use cases in the use cases folder of this repository, but you can create your own, if you want to run the script.
+You can find [use cases in the use cases folder of this repository](usecases/), and - of course - you can create your own use case files, if you want to run the script.

 ## Requirements